URBAN AGRICULTURE IS DEAD! CITIES HAVE TWO, THREE …. MANY URBAN AGRICULTURES!!

-That might seem like a stretch, but give me a chance to make my point.
-The ancient Greeks established the pattern of looking for absolute and universal Truth in the singular.
-The simplest way to see the legacy of this tradition in today’s thinking about food is to look at all the single-minded words.
+This singular (academics call it “essentialist”) legacy lives on in today’s thinking about food.
 Think of such commonly used expressions as food policy, food strategy, food culture, local food, sustainable food, alternative food, and urban agriculture.
 Not much pluralism, plurals or variation here!!

-We betray the Greek origin of western styles of thinking every time we use the singular to discuss potential options with regard to the abundance of foods and food choices that urban lives and modern technologies provide (please note my use of the plural).
+We betray the Greek origin of western styles of thinking every time we use the singular to discuss the opposite — the sheer abundance and bounty of foods and food choices that modern living and technologies offer.

 So, for example, we have city discussions about the need for a city policy on urban agriculture, instead of city discussions about the need for city policies to support various forms of urban agricultures.

-They didn’t like messy realities because they were too messy, and left that world to slaves and women.
+They found messy realities too messy and left such messiness to slaves and women.
 That tradition is still alive and unwell, as the low wages and standing of agricultural and food preparation work shows.
 The jobs that pay well are jobs removed from messy realities.

 Likewise, to this day, a narrow and absolutist mindset straitjackets our thinking about food policy in cities.